jppollmeier/jppollmeier.github.io/README.md

     - `hubs, authorities = nx.hits(G)`
     - `betweenness = nx.betweenness_centrality(G)`
     - `closeness = nx.closeness_centrality(G)`
-I would like to acknowledge Professor Ulrik Brandes for their development of the NetworkX betweenness centrality function, which I have taken courses of.[^4]

 #### 3.2.5 Community Detection:
   - Detected communities within the undirected graph using `communities = nx.algorithms.community.louvain_communities(G_undirected)` to explore relationships among Pokémon.